 Over the past year or two, I've been through somewhat of a hair renaissance.
 I spent years hating my natural curls, wishing my texture away in favor of a glossier, straighter variety.
 "You always want what you can't have," was a phrase that plagued my entire existence.
 Growing up, my mother thought I was crazy, constantly adulating my curls and forbidding me from straightening them.
 Thank god she did because now they're one of my most cherished attributes.
-I went from straightening my hair, to clipping in extensions each day for almost a decade, and to blow-drying and curling each strand every morning.
+I went from straightening my hair to clipping in extensions each day for almost a decade to blow-drying and curling each strand every morning.
 Finally, I gave up and accepted my fate as a puffy, frizzy-haired human with curls that are anything but uniform.
 Truth be told, I've never felt more like me (or gotten as many compliments).

-My one vice, though, that remains throughout all of this is my affinity for bright, cool-blond highlights.
+My one vice, though, that remains throughout all of this is my affinity for bright, cool-blonde highlights.
 I color my hair a lot, and while it's great for my look, it's pretty terrible for the health and definition of my curls.
 After my most recent appointment, I noticed a ton of breakage, split ends, dry patches, and really uneven length.
 I was distraught—but, what could I do?
 I reached out to three hair gurus for advice.

 Restore Your Hair

-Afterward, I got a set of four treatments for $8 on Amazon and used an ampoule each week for four weeks to extend the benefits.
+Afterward, I got a set of four Milbon Deesse's MEU hair treatments and used an ampoule each week for four weeks to extend the benefits.
 And boy, were there benefits.
 When the month was over, I felt my hair coming back to life.
 It was silkier, smoother, shinier, seemingly stronger, and definitely more moisturized.
 But it wasn't back to its former self just yet.

-Go For a Fresh Cut
+Go for a Fresh Cut

 Add Moisture Back

 Try using your mask in lieu of conditioner each time you shower.
-It's a total game changer in terms of hydrating, softening, and strengthening your hair.
+It's a total game-changer in terms of hydrating, softening, and strengthening your hair.

 After finding such success with the Shu Uemura mask and in-salon treatment, I was addicted.
 I decided to try a few more beloved offerings in search of even more noticeable results.

-Use Oil to Protect From More Damage
+Use Oil to Prevent More Damage

 After using each of the products religiously, I thought it wise to also put off my next color appointment.
-To keep my hair bright and my roots at bay, I invested in Shu Uemura's Color Lustre Cool Blonde Shade Reviving Balm ($58).
+To keep my hair bright and my roots at bay, I invested in Shu Uemura's Color Lustre Cool Blonde Shade Reviving Balm.